 Benefits While on Medical Leave.

-All College benefits that operate on an accrual basis (e.g., vacation and paid sick/personal days) continue to accrue while on salary continuation and family medical leave under the Family and Medical Leave Act (FMLA).
+All university benefits that operate on an accrual basis (e.g., vacation and paid sick/personal days) continue to accrue while on salary continuation and family medical leave under the Family and Medical Leave Act (FMLA).

 Staff are eligible to continue benefit coverage for the duration of their approved FMLA leave, up to a maximum of 12 weeks.
 Please refer to the FMLA policy for additional information.